mshibanami/website/content/blog/subscriptions-insert-error.md

 }
 ```

-It seems that the subscribing to channels without it has been regarded as an invalid request.
+It would appear that subscribing to channels without this step
+is regarded as an invalid request.